What is Personal Information?

 Who We Are

-Our organization, M&R Property Management provides property management, development and asset management services to owners of residential and commercial properties.
+Our organization provides property management, development and asset management services to owners of residential and commercial properties.
 To provide this service, we hire employees and use a number of consultants and agencies that may, in the course of their duties, have access to personal information we hold.
 These include, but are not limited to, building superintendents and managers, security, cleaning and maintenance organizations, accountants, lawyers, computer consultants, cleaners, and temporary workers.
 We restrict their access to any personal information we hold as much as is reasonably possible.
 We also have their assurance that they follow appropriate privacy principles.